 Facebook – Queries

 Our research library has a large and growing collection of resources and reference material for use by members and non-members.
 It is located at 82 Light Street, Court House Square, Woodstock, ON.
-The research library is a non-lending, private library that is open to the general public Monday to Friday from 10:00 a.m. until 4:00 p.m., except on holidays and a few weeks at the end of December.
+The research library is a non-lending, private library that is open to the general public Tuesday, Wednesday, and Thursday from 10:00 a.m. until 4:00 p.m., except on holidays and a few weeks at the end of December.
 Volunteers are on hand to assist with locating material and providing instruction on the use of equipment.
-Our collection includes family histories for more than 500 Oxford County families, cemetery transcripts for the more than 100 cemeteries in Oxford County, census indexes and microfilm, directories, maps and atlases, Tweedsmuir history books, school histories, voters lists, and old newspapers on microfilm, As well, there are some resources with vital statistics and other records for neighbouring counties.
+Our collection includes family histories for more than 500 Oxford County families, cemetery transcripts for the more than 100 cemeteries in Oxford County, census indexes and microfilm, directories, maps and atlases, Tweedsmuir history books, school histories, voters lists, an extensive obituary collection, Ontario Land Records indexes and old newspapers on microfilm, As well, there are some resources with vital statistics and other records for neighbouring counties.
 The library is equipped with copy machines, microfilm and microfiche readers and provides a comfortable environment in which to research your family roots.